Customer Support

 linear motion (exaggerated animation)

-Linear vibration actually moves in both vertical and horizontal directions, as demonstrated here in an exaggerated animation.
-The movement technically takes a vertical oval path.
-The springs regulate the movement more on the vertical direction and restrict the movement on the horizontal direction.
+Although it is called a vertical vibration plate, a linear vibration plate actually moves in both vertical and horizontal directions.
+The movement follows a vertical oval path.
+The springs primarily regulate the movement in the vertical direction and restrict it in the horizontal direction.

 pivotal vibration plate